-What: More than 50 scientists from around the world
+More than 50 scientists from around the world

+discussed methods and research challenges

+in the estimation of uncertainties in the

+geosciences and related disciplines.

-WHEN: 13-15 March 2006 WHERE: Tallahassee, Florida
+13-15 March 2006

+Tallahassee, Florida

 By creating new ties and collaborations between practitioners and theoreticians of seemingly unrelated scientific disciplines, the research on uncertainty estimation can be greatly advanced and facilitated.
 This workshop was a step in that direction, especially aimed at young scientists from all facets of applications and mathematics.
 The idea of the workshop was to learn about and to discuss common mathematical concepts behind uncertainty estimation.
-Predictability, data assimilation, ensemble forecasting, ensemble Kalman filters, and information theory were all seen as components of a general uncertainty estimation theory, working together toward achieving the same goal: the reduction of uncertainty in high-dimensional nonlinear systems.
+Predictability, data assimilation, ensemble forecasting, ensemble Kalman filters, and information theory were all seen as components of a general uncertainty estimation theory, working together toward achieving the same goal: the reduction of uncertainty in highdimensional nonlinear systems.

 The backgrounds of the workshop participants encompassed broad scientific areas, ranging from hydrology, weather, and climate to geology, nuclear sciences, and mathematics.
 The workshop had more than 50 attendees, many of them students from The Florida State University (FSU) and neighboring universities.
-At the three-day workshop (presenta-

-Au: per AMS style URLs are not allowed in footnotes and are incorporated into the text.
-Okay as set? tions from the workshop are available online at www.scs.fsu.edu/ws_MathGeo_Mar06_prog.php),1

-22 papers covering uncertainty estimation in climate, weather, hydrology, nuclear science, and geology were presented.
+At the three-day workshop (presentations from the workshop are available online at www.scs.fsu.edu/ws_MathGeo_Mar06_prog.php),1 22 papers covering uncertainty estimation in climate, weather, hydrology, nuclear science, and geology were presented.
 Because of the close relationship between predictability and uncertainty, many of the presented works included results in the context of chaos theory.
 Discussions were very helpful, fostering a better understanding of the issues and terminology used in the different disciplines and applications.